Table of Contents

 M1 Finance includes all of the latest security features offered by commercial financial institutions, including:

-256-bit SSL Encryption: The entire M1 platform utilizes the latest data encryption techniques.
+- 256-bit SSL Encryption: The entire M1 platform utilizes 256-bit SSL data encryption.

-SIPC Insurance: Your account is protected by SIPC insurance.
+- SIPC Insurance: Your account is protected by SIPC insurance.
 This insurance covers up to $500,000 per account in the case of fraud or mismanagement.
-Brokerage accounts and IRA accounts are separate accounts, each providing $500,000 of insurance and up to $250,000 in cash.
+Brokerage accounts and IRA accounts are separate accounts, each providing $500,000 of insurance on securities and up to $250,000 in cash.

 M1 Finance Review Summary